inko-lang/website/source/faq.html.md

 The garbage collector is a generational, parallel garbage collector, based on [Immix](http://www.cs.utexas.edu/users/speedway/DaCapo/papers/immix-pldi-2008.pdf).
-While Immix is not very popular, it is an excellent garbage collection algorithm.
+While Immix is not commonly used, it's an excellent garbage collection algorithm.

-Inko is currently the only programming language out there (that we know of) that fully implements Immix.
+Inko is the only programming language out there (that we know of) that fully implements Immix.
 [JikesRVM](https://www.jikesrvm.org/) also fully implements Immix, but is targeted towards virtual machine research, and not production software.

 ### How does Immix work?

-The Immix paper describes this in great detail, but the _very_ brief summary is as follows:
+The Immix paper describes this in great detail, but the brief summary is as
+follows:

 * Memory is divided into 32 KB aligned blocks, which in turn are divided into "lines".
 Each line is 128 aligned bytes.